cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 ## Disable screenshots on Run failures

-Turn off automatically taking a screenshot when there's a failure in Run mode.
+By default, Cypress takes a screenshots when there is a failure during Run mode, but you can disable this.

 ```javascript
 Cypress.SelectorPlayground.defaults({